Things to do for Easter

 Tivoli of course

-Visit Tivoli for Easter, beautiful Easter decorations will put you in the mood, and good news, DMI is promising more warmth and sun during the bank holidays.
-In 2023, Tivoli opens on 31 March.
+Visit Tivoli for Easter, beautiful Easter decorations will put you in the mood.
+In 2024, Tivoli opens on 22 March.

 If you are a Tivoli fan, consider buying the annual pass so you can go as often as you like, if for no other reason, just to enjoy the park and its seasonally changing decorations throughout the year.
 If you go more than three times a year, the pass pays out.